vivekvjoshi/IntelliDocSearchGuruBOT/README.md

     - Use the `ask_with_memory(vector_store, question, chat_history=[])` function to have a conversation with the question-answering bot and maintain a chat history.

 ### Run the Application
-    - Execute the `Qna.py` script to run the document processing and question answering application.
+    - Execute the ` python Qna.py` script to run the document processing and question answering application.

 Refer to the script code for more details on the function usage and program flow.